tindandelion/rust-text-compression/_posts/2025-01-10-first-iteration.md

 # Next steps

 The implementation of the first iteration is available in the [0.0.1 release][first-iteration].
 It's reassuring to see the the program working, but the performance is absolutely abysmal.
-As the next step, I'm going to tackle the performance issues before I move forward with the algorithm.
+As the [next step][next-step], I'm going to tackle the performance issues before I move forward with the algorithm.

 [mayne]: https://academic.oup.com/comjnl/article/18/2/157/374138